adrianogantes/database/README.md

 # database
-a simple way to connect to a database
+a simple way to connect to mysql database